CHAPTER 1

 Approximately: 5 Pages

-The Doctor, of course, on his return, had a good deal of talk with his sisters.
-He was at no great pains to narrate his travels or to
+The Doctor, of course, on his return, had a good deal of talk with

 . . .